 Revenue on the decline

-For the arts, cigarette tax revenue has decreased since its inception as smoking loses popularity and the county’s population declines.
+Prior to the 70-cent increase, cigarette tax revenue decreased as smoking lost popularity and the county’s population declined.
 CAC data shows funding fell from a high of $19.5 million in 2008 to $11.7 million in 2022.
-In total, since February 2007, the tax is estimated to have brought in about $250 million, benefiting everything from the Cleveland Museum of Art and the Rock & Roll Hall of Fame to neighborhood mural projects and afterschool arts programs.
-Ideastream Public Media receives a portion of its funding from CAC.
+In total, from 2007 until 2024, the tax is estimated to have brought in about $250 million, benefiting everything from the Cleveland Museum of Art and the Rock & Roll Hall of Fame to neighborhood mural projects and afterschool arts programs.
+Ideastream Public Media receives a portion of its funding from CAC and also contributed to the 2024 ballot initiative.

 Efforts to expand the tax